madeehagh/flight-data-management/README.md

 - A user can request to get flight info for source to destination
 - API call /search-airline returns aggregated value from local and external API call
 - Used H2 for in-memory storage for local data
 - Composite Indexing done based on search criteria
+- Assumed timeout for third-party response as 10 sec

 ## Technical Stack